projectcalico/calico/getting-started/kubernetes/trying-ebpf.md

 #### eBPF

 eBPF (or "extended Berkeley Packet Filter"), is a technology that allows you to write mini programs that can be attached to various low-level hooks in the Linux kernel, for a wide variety of uses including networking, security, and tracing.
-You’ll see a lot of non-networking projects leveraging eBPF, but for {{site.prodname}} our focus is on networking, and in particular, pushing the networking capabilities of the latest Linux kernels to the limit.
+You'll see a lot of non-networking projects leveraging eBPF, but for {{site.prodname}} our focus is on networking, and in particular, pushing the networking capabilities of the latest Linux kernels to the limit.

 #### eBPF mode manifest